-As the 5th of November rolls around quickly this week, we must think about our pets’ safety.
+As we approach bonfire night, we must think about our pets’ safety.

 The celebration of bonfire night dates back to the Gunpowder plot of 1605, when explosives expert Guy Fawkes was caught attempting to kill the King.
 Fawkes was part of a Catholic conspiracy to blow up the Protestant King James I of England (VI of Scotland) while he was attending Parliament.

 Guy Fawkes was betrayed and caught red handed on the 5th November.
 Legend has it that fires were lit across the country to celebrate the survival of the King.
 Fawkes, meanwhile, was sentenced to death for treason by being hanged, drawn and quartered!

 should ever be forgot!”

 Since 1607, England and Scotland have celebrated Bonfire night by lighting bonfires and, more recently, setting off fireworks.

 Fireworks are contentious amongst pet owners.
 While some pets are fine with fireworks, others can have a very adverse reaction and can be terrified of the noise.
 We have gathered some suggestions for you to keep your pet safe and as comfortable as possible during the night’s celebrations.

 If you know your pet is scared of loud bangs (or you are unsure) it’s best to talk to your vet.
 In the extreme circumstances, some vets will prescribe a sedative to make your pet drowsy.
 This should ONLY be used with the prescription from a vet, please do not self-medicate your pet.